ciarasastre/FYP/README.md

 Student name : Ciara Sastre </br>
 Supervisor : Paul Doyle </br>

+**How To Run:** </br>
+To run this application, Click the start.bat file to get the server running locally </br>
+Then go onto http://127.0.0.1:5000/ to see the application. </br>

 **Files:** </br>
 There are Four Folders: </br>

 -> JSON = Contains all JSON files created by my program </br>
 -> Static/Styles = Contains all CSS and JS files I created </br>
+-> Static/Styles/latex = Contains all LaTeX and PDF generated files </br>
 -> Templates = Contains all HTML files I created </br>
--> LaTeXFiles = Contains all LaTeX and Tex Files generated from program. </br>
+-> LaTeXFiles = Contains all LaTeX and Tex Files generated from program.
+WARNING THESE ARE OLD AND UNUSED NOW </br>

 The proto1.py is the main python file I developed that runs this program.